lakwarus/ballerina-camel-restful-service/README.md

 service orderMgt on httpListener {

 ```
 Ballerina comes with built-in annotation support.
-Here I have used `@http:ServiceConfig` anotation to set based path of our rest service.
+Here I have used `@http:ServiceConfig` annotation to set based path of our rest service.

 A service can have any number of resource functions.
 We can implement the business logic of each resource function depending on our requirements.
 For simplicity, I have used an in-memory map to keep all the order details.